Hints & Tips for Natural Dyers: How to Minimize Indigo Crocking

 * Indigo dyed on dirty or greasy fiber will not bond well and will rub off.

-* Something that is dipped incorrectly in the first place will crock forever (or show other signs of stress like streaking, premature fading or yellowing).
+* Something that is dipped incorrectly in the first place will crock (or show other signs of stress like streaking, premature fading or yellowing).

 * Some indigo powders are filtered more than others resulting in a purer vat and better adhesion of the indigo to the fibers.